Cropi/worklog/README.md

-# Worklog
+# Worklog: Unified Reporting & Key Benefits

-Worklog is a tool that helps you track and query your work activities across different platforms.
-It allows you to generate reports about what you've worked on during a specific period of time, bringing together information from various sources into a unified view.
+Worklog is a tool that helps you track and query your work activities across different platforms (Jira, GitHub, ...), generating comprehensive reports about what a certain person worked on during a specific period of time.
+It not only retrieves metadata about your work but also captures crucial contextual information like comments, descriptions, and other essential details that track the progress and priority of your work.
+It brings together all this information from various sources into a unified view (JSON).

-## Features

-- Query your work activities across multiple platforms
-- Filter by date ranges
-- Consolidated output of all your work in one place
-- Extensible plugin system for different platforms
-- Retrieves full context including comments, descriptions, and metadata from each ticket/issue/PR
-- Designed to feed your work data into LLMs for analysis and insights

-## Key Benefits

-The main purpose of Worklog is to generate structured data about your contributions that can be fed into Large Language Models (LLMs).
-This enables:

-- AI-assisted analysis of your work patterns and contributions
-- Automatic summarization of your accomplishments for reports or reviews
-- Identification of trends in your work focus and productivity
-- Generation of insights about your technical contributions across platforms
+Data returned by worklog is designed to be used for at least three different purposes, serving multiple roles:

+- **Workload Validation (Product Owner POV)**
+   - Ability to check which sprint priorities were met or missed.
+   - Verification that a person's work aligned with their assigned priorities for the sprint.

+- **Individual Reports (Engineer POV)**
+   - Detailed view of work done by each engineer.
+Structured data for 1-on-1 meetings with managers to discuss accomplishments and progress.
+   - Easy identification and reporting of blockers, challenges, and dependencies encountered during work.

+- **Stakeholders Report (Manager POV)**
+   - Possible highlights and lowlights from the previous sprint that can be shared with stakeholders.

-## Currently Supported Platforms
+## Currently Supported plugins

-- GitHub - Track your commits, pull requests, reviews, and issues
+- GitHub - Track your commits, pull requests, reviews, issues, and comments
-- Jira - Track your tickets, comments, and transitions
+- Jira - Track your tickets, comments, transitions, and comments

 ## Future Integrations